 | 8:00 am | Canyon Rim Visitor Center | Easy start, bridge views, bathrooms, maps |

-| 8:30 am | Bridge overlooks | Best first look at the gorge |
+| 8:30 am | Bridge overlooks | Best first look at the 876-foot bridge |

-| 9:30 am | Endless Wall Trail | One of the best hiking trails for a reliable “wow” moment for first-timers |
+| 9:30 am | Endless Wall Trail | 2.4 mile round trip with the park’s best cliff-edge views |

 | 12:00 pm | Lunch | Reset before more driving |

-| 1:30 pm | Fayette Station Road | Bridge-from-below views and scenery |
+| 1:30 pm | Fayette Station Road | Bridge-from-below views and gorge scenery |

 | 3:00 pm | Drive to Grandview | Strong finish with less effort |